flashover/gas-orm/CRUD.rst

 	$related_wife->hair_colour = 'black';
 	$related_wife->save();

-Its remove all hassle and will seriously reduce your development time, and this is indeed good for your health.
+This will remove all hassle and will seriously reduce your development time, and this is indeed good for your health.

 Deleting record(s)
 ++++++++++++++++++